 Scoring: 1 point will be awarded for each amenity within a 1-mile linear distance of the development, up to 10 points.
-Similar amenities will only be counted once.
+Only one establishment in each amenity category (i.e. Pharmacy or medical clinic) will be counted.

-Low Poverty Area.
-Developments located in census tracts with a poverty level of either 15% and below or 10% and below.
-A map specific to this criterion will be made available on OHFA's website.
+6. Low Poverty Area.
+Developments located in census tracts with a poverty level of either 15% and below or 10% and below as shown in the QAP Interactive Map specific to the Urban Opportunity Housing subpool.

-Submission: Applicants must submit evidence that the development is sited within an eligible census tract to earn points for this criterion.
+Submission: Applicants must submit a screenshot of the QAP Interactive Map (with applicable Low Poverty Area layer checked) demonstrating that the development is sited within an eligible census tract to earn points for this criterion.

 - a.
 Census tract has poverty rate of 15% and below = 3 points - b.
 Census tract has poverty rate of 10% and below = 5 points - 7.
 Job Access.
 Development will be located in an area meeting either of the following criteria: - a.
 Concentrated Job Center: Development is within a one-mile radius of 3,000 or more jobs; or - b.
-Entry Level Job Access: Development is located in a census tract with an Entry Level Job Index score of at least 0.50 as defined in the USR Opportunity Index.
+Entry Level Job Access: Development is located in a census tract with an Entry Level Job Index score of at least 0.50 as defined in the QAP Interactive Map specific to the Urban Opportunity Housing subpool.

 - a.
-Concentrated Job Center: Applicants must submit a screenshot of the "On the Map" query website demonstrating eligibility by following these directions: - Access http://onthemap.ces.census.gov/ - Enter the address of the site, or the AHFA's nearest address and click "Search"

-- Select the "Geocoder Result" that is returned for your address - Click the "Selection" tab at the top of the page - Click "Simple Ring" under "Add Buffer to Selection" - Enter "1" into the "Radius" box - Click "Confirm Selection" - Click "Perform an Analysis on Selection Area." - Within the Analysis Settings box that will appear: - Choose "Work" under the first column - Choose "Area Profile" under the second column, - Choose 2015 under the third column - Choose "All Jobs" under the fourth column. - Click "Go" for results.
+Concentrated Job Center: Applicants must submit a screenshot of the "On the Map" query website demonstrating eligibility by following these directions: - Access http://onthemap.ces.census.gov/ - Enter the address of the site, or the AHFA's nearest address and click "Search" - Select the "Geocoder Result" that is returned for your address - Click the "Selection" tab at the top of the page - Click "Simple Ring" under "Add Buffer to Selection" - Enter "1" into the "Radius" box - Click "Confirm Selection" - Click "Perform an Analysis on Selection Area." - Within the Analysis Settings box that will appear: - Choose "Work" under the first column - Choose "Area Profile" under the second column - Choose 2017 under the third column - Choose "All Jobs" under the fourth column - Click "Go" for results.
 The "Total All Jobs" Count is the relevant measurement. - b.
-Entry Level Job Access: Applicants must submit a screenshot of the USR Opportunity Index with the census tract of the development highlighted and summary information, including Entry Level Job Access, displayed.
+Entry Level Job Access: Applicants must submit a screenshot of the QAP Interactive Map (with Entry Level Job Access layer checked) demonstrating that the development is located in a census tract with an Entry Level Job Access Job Ratio applicable to the number of points being claimed.

 - a.
 Concentrated Job Center:

 - 3,000-3,999 jobs = 3 points

 - 4,000-4,999 jobs = 4 points

 - 5,000 and greater jobs = 5 points

 - b.
 Entry Level Job Access:

-- 0.5 0.9 = 3 points
+- 0.5 0.99 = 3 points

 - 1.0 1.5 = 4 points

 - Above 1.5 = 5 points